vdaas/vald/docs/contributing/coding-style.md

 }
 ```

-If the functional option error is a critical error, we should return `ErrCriticalOption` error instead of `ErrInvalidOption`.
+If the functional option error is critical, we should return `ErrCriticalOption` error instead of `ErrInvalidOption`.

 ```go
 func WithConnectTimeout(dur string) Option {